joel-matheus/joel-matheus/README.md

 - 💞️ I’m looking to collaborate on yes
 - 📫 How to reach me, sleep
 - 😄 Pronouns: sillva
-- ⚡ Fun fact: my student
+- ⚡ Fun fact: yes, I study

 <!---
 joel-matheus/joel-matheus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.